As a wholesale green coffee bean supplier, your clients consider you the ultimate authority on every type of bean.

 These green beans are washed and generally harvested between July and November.

-Best of all, Bolivian beans are usually both Fair Trade and Certified Organic, which means that they appeal to your clients that put ethics above all else.
+Best of all, Bolivian coffee beans are usually both Fair Trade and Certified Organic, which means that they appeal to your clients that put ethics above all else.

 Peruvian Coffee Beans

-Of course, no list of South American green coffee beans would be complete without a mention of Peruvian beans.
+Of course, no list of South American green coffee beans would be complete without a mention of Peruvian coffee beans.

 Harvested between July and November, Peruvian beans are perfect for those in search of a creamier taste.
 They’re also celebrated for their unforgettable aroma, enhanced by mild notes of citrus and vanilla.